adarrah1219/PIPL_population_models/README.md

 These differences were exported as "predictionFrame.csv", with the corresponding abandonment and predation probabilities exported in "predictors.csv", files that are included in the tool package to re-create the smoothing function and 3-D plot in the tool.

+file "metapopulation_5sites.R" contains script for a 5-site metapopulation model.
+Original file was last edited in July 2016, I've made changes to the single-site population since then that may need to be incorporated into the metapopulation model.